 Nevertheless, soon enough the excitement of cooking was replaced by the desire of going back to the usual restaurants.
 As soon as the precautions for deliveries were implemented and restaurants reinvented their organizations, online orders became the only solution to come back to ‘old’ habits.

 This represented the only way for restaurants to stay open: agencies organizing deliveries witnessed an enormous increase of restaurants subscribing to this kind of service.
 Therefore, many riders had to continue their work of delivering during a global pandemic and their exposure grew as the number of delivery requests did.
 In fact, Monica A., a rider working for a Roman pizzeria told ‘The Global Observer’ that on the weekend, online orders increased to 40% of the whole week’s deliveries compared to the 33% that was there before the lockdown.
-She also said that during weekdays the orders have grown significantly.
-She now delivers ‘8 to 10’ times in just a night.

 Which kind of contract best fits the employer’s interests?